Dekel23/Biological-Computation/README.md

   python final_project.py
 ```

-Provided a picture of the terminal on how the output should look
+Picture of the terminal on how the output should look, the article the program is based on, are provided in the repo